What is a typical class like?

 - Paid by bank transfer

 There are two ways to pay, you can set up a monthly standing order which most people do as it is much simpler and saves hassle at the class.
-If you prefer to pay-as-you-go, each time you attend a class you must give a cheque payable to Touchline Fitness to your instructor.
+If you prefer to pay-as-you-go please pay by bank transfer prior to the class or hand cash to the instructor.

-A £25.00 joining fee applies to all memberships, though if you set up a standing order by the end of the next working day after your trial class and keep paying for a minimum of three months the joining fee will be waived.
-If you leave within the first three months after joining we will ask you to pay the £25.00 joining fee.
+A £25.00 joining fee applies to all memberships, though if you set up a standing order by the end of the next working day after your trial class this will be waived.

 Once I have joined do I need to book in for specific classes?